sheldrake/PM/CONTRIBUTING.md

 ## Code of Conduct

 We want to keep the AKASHA community awesome, growing, and collaborative.
 And we need your help to keep it that way.

-Everyone participating in this project is governed by the AKASHA's Code of Conduct.
+Everyone participating in this project is governed by the AKASHA Code of Conduct.
 By participating, you are expected to uphold this code as well.

-Please, report unacceptable behavior by shooting us an e-mail at `hello [at] hello@akasha [dot] world`.
+Please, report unacceptable behavior by shooting us an e-mail at `hello [at] hello@akasha [dot] world`